-Speech input has a lot of promise because there is no real estate problem - the keyboard has a limited number of keys.
+Speech input has a lot of promise because there's no real estate problem.
+The keyboard is limited by real estate - it has a limited number of keys.
 Mouse and touch input have just a few actions each - a few kinds of clicks and drag, or one or more types of presses and some gestures.
 So to get enough commands you have to go through several steps - often levels of menus.

 Speech input has no physical real estate limit like the keyboard, mouse and touch.
+This is great!
 But there's another limit.